darsyn/fly-bundle/README.md

 ### Defining Adapters

-To define Flysystem adapters, tag your service definitions with `slysystem.adapter` and add a scheme attribute (restricted to a letter followed by any number of letters, numbers, hyphens, period or plus signs; see section 3.1 of RFC 3986).
+To define Flysystem adapters, tag your service definitions with `flysystem.adapter` and add a scheme attribute (restricted to a letter followed by any number of letters, numbers, hyphens, period or plus signs; see section 3.1 of RFC 3986).